-If you’re online a lot, you may have heard people talking about Virtual Assistants.
-Maybe you’ve noticed your favorite bloggers talking about their VA’s and how much time they’ve saved them or seen people in Facebook groups asking who to hire as a VA.
+If you’re online a lot, you may have heard people talking about hiring or working with a virtual assistant.
+Maybe you’ve noticed your favorite bloggers talking about their VA(s) and how much time they’ve saved them or seen people in Facebook groups asking who to hire as a VA.

 This probably has you wondering, “What is a VA and what exactly do they do?”

 Another question you may have is whether you could be a VA yourself.

 I became a VA in 2014, kind of by accident.
 I reached out to a business coach and asked if I could help her with her business in exchange for some business coaching (I was wanting to learn how to grow my coaching business).
 I ended up falling in love with VA work, started bringing on paying clients, and quit my job within 3 months of my first paying client.

 Over the years I’ve noticed that there are 11 traits that successful virtual assistants share.
 These traits are important for growing a thriving business.

 Do You Have What it Takes to Be A Virtual Assistant?